 The Department of Biology offers a strong and flexible program designed to meet the career goals of students with widely varied interests.
-Graduates of our programs are well prepared to enter graduate school or professional programs (such as medical, dental, veterinary, physician s assistant etc.). become research technicians, clinical medical technologists, secondary school teachers, or enter direct employment.
+Graduates of our programs are well prepared to enter graduate school or professional programs (such as medical, dental, veterinary, physician's assistant etc.), become research technicians, clinical medical technologists, secondary school teachers, or enter direct employment.
 To meet these varied interests, the department offers a wide variety of courses ranging from the molecular or physiological aspects of biology to ecology, field and environmental biology.
-Students interested in pre-medicine, pre-veterinary and pre-dental programs are strongly urged to register with the Biomedical Professions Council for individual advising about specific types of professional schools (see page 133).
+Students interested in pre-medicine, pre-veterinary and pre-dental programs are strongly urged to register with the Biomedical Professions Council for individual advising about specific types of professional schools (see pages 123, 147).

-The biology department offers Bachelor of Science degrees in Biology, Recombinant Gene Technology (see page 1131, Medical Technology (see page 83) and Biology-Secondary Education (see page 451, as well as a Master of Science degree program to students who have already obtained a B.S. in Biology.
-The department also participates in the Cooperative Agriculture (see page 51, the Cooperative Engineering (see page 49), the Environmental Sciences (see page 57), and the Scientific Computation and Modeling (see page 114) programs.
+The biology department offers Bachelor of Science degrees in Biology, Recombinant Gene Technology (see page 127), Medical Technology (see page 94) and Biology-Secondary Education (see page 48), as well as a Master of Science degree program to students who have already obtained a B.S. in Biology.
+The department also participates in the Cooperative Agriculture (see page 6), Engineering (see page 53), and the Environmental Sciences (see page 61) programs.

-Students who wish to teach biology may obtain provisional certification by completing the Biology program and the required courses in Professional Education (page 45).
+Students who wish to teach biology may obtain provisional certification by completing the Biology program and the required courses in Professional Education (page 48).
 New York State mandates that Secondary Education majors demonstrate competence in a foreign language.
-This requirement may be satisfied in any one of the following four ways: (1) completion of three years of high school language with a passing Regents score (passing = 5), or, (2) completion of course work at the 116 level at Fredonia, or, (3) transfer two successful college semesters, or, (4) scoring at the 50th percentile or higher on the CLEP exam.
+This requirement may be satisfied in any one of the following four ways: (1) completion of three years of high school language with a passing Regents score (passing = 65), or, (2) completion of course work at the 116 level at Fredonia, or.
+(3) transfer two successful college semesters, or, (4) scoring at the 50th percentile or higher on the CLEP exam.

-The Department of Biology is particularly proud of its undergraduate research opportunities.
-Undergraduate students work closely with faculty members on original research projects (for example, see BI 440).
-Our students annually present their research results at meetings of the Eastern Colleges Science Conference, the regional meeting of Tri-Beta, a biology honors society, as well as other regional and national meetings.
+ticularly proud of its undergraduate research opportunities.
+Undergraduate students work closely with faculty members on original reearch projects (for example, see BI 440).
+Students annually present their research results at meetings of the Eastern Colleges Science Conference, the regional meeting of Tri-Beta, a biology honors society, as well as other regional and national meetings.
 Students have been coauthors of papers published in scientific journals.
 A wide range of research projects are available in molecular or cellular biology, biochemistry, physiology, behavior and ecology.
-Many students also enjoy the activities of the studentrun Biology Club which invites all biology students to join them.
-The club organizes many activities including faculty seminars on graduate school applications, careers in the Biological Sciences, participating in undergraduate research, as well as social activities.